czhou101/Adafruit_LCDBackpack_msp430/README.md

 # Adafruit_LCDBackpack_msp430

 This is an interface for the Adafruit Character LCD Backpack (https://learn.adafruit.com/i2c-spi-lcd-backpack) when the backpack is in SPI mode.
+An example of usage is found in main.c.

 The code is written for MSP430fr2433, but can be changed to work with other MSP430s by changing the SPI initialization in adafruit_lcd_backpack_interface.c.